 Administering Entity: The County's Community Development Department and Public Works Department will work together to directly manage all public infrastructure improvement activities.
 Contractors will be procured to carry out the actual labor and construction/installation of the to-be-identified activities.
 Public infrastructure activities are not scheduled to commence until after the residential buy-out program is completed.
-Therefore, it is estimated that these activities would begin in early 2019 and should be completed by the end of 2020.
+Therefore, it is estimated that these activities would begin in early 2021 and should be completed by the end of 2021.

-Proposed Start/End Dates: January 2019 - December 2020
+Proposed Start/End Dates: January 2020 - December 2021

-Geographic Area Served: Low-to-Moderate Income Census Tracts within Lexington County that experienced storm damage.
+Geographic Area Served: Low-to-Moderate Income Census Tracts within Lexington County that experienced storm damage will be primary focus for infrastructure improvements.
 The Challedon neighborhood is likely to be the primary focus of CDBG-DR infrastructure improvements.

-Funding Allocated: The County has allocated \$1,134,081 or 5.3% of total allocation for infrastructure improvements within the impacted LMI areas.
+Funding Allocated: The County has allocated \$2,116,957.50 or 9.9% of total allocation for infrastructure improvements within the impacted LMI areas.

 Basis for Allocation: The Challedon neighborhood, described above, is the only LMI Area that experienced significant flood impact.
-Buy-outs are the highest priority in this community followed by infrastructure improvements to serve the remaining homes as well as homes downstream.
+Buy-outs are the highest priority in this community.
+Infrastructure improvements will be allocated to Lexington County LMI area roads significantly damaged during the flood.

-Outcome Measure: Improved infrastructure capacity, specifically storm water controls, serving the Challedon neighborhood and the surrounding community.
+Outcome Measure: Improved infrastructure capacity, specifically unpaved roads, serving the Lexington County LMI communities.

-National Objective: These funds large majority of these funds, \$3,437,830 of the \$3,737,830 total, will be utilized for activities and improvements identified in the Challedon neighborhood.
+National Objective: These funds will be utilized for activities and improvements identified in the Lexington County LMI neighborhoods.
 As a result, 100% of these funds will serve to meet the Low-Moderate Income Area (LMA) national objective.